Gilbert Balfour

 Gilbert Balfour (died 1576) was a 16th-century Scottish courtier and mercenary captain.
-He probably played a leading role in the murder of Lord Darnley, consort of Mary, Queen of Scots.

 Family background, marriage, and Orkney lands

 He was the second son of Andrew Balfour of Mountquhanie in Kilmany, Fife, and Janet Bruce.
-Balfour married Margaret Bothwell, the half-sister sister of Adam Bothwell, Bishop of Orkney, who endowed him with the isle of Westray and lands at Birsay including Marwick, Birsay Besouth, and Skalden Fea, from episcopal property.
+Balfour married Margaret Bothwell, the half-sister of Adam Bothwell, Bishop of Orkney, who endowed him with the isle of Westray and lands at Birsay including Marwick, Birsay Besouth, and Skalden Fea, from episcopal property.
 Balfour and Bothwell quarrelled over the lands at Birsay.

-Gilbert Balfour was appointed Constable of the Bishop of Orkney, Adam Bothwell.
-He was the administrator for the collection of rents in the bishopric, which included "fat goods" of butter and oil from Shetland.
+Gilbert Balfour was also appointed Constable by his brother-in-law.
+His duties included administrating the collection of rents in the bishopric, which included "fat goods" of butter and oil from Shetland.
 The produce was shipped to Leith and sold to merchants.
 He was made sheriff of Orkney in 1566.

-At Noltland on Westray, Balfour built one of the most impressive castles in the Orkney Islands, and indeed the Northern Isles.
-It is situated above the Bay of Pierowall, was built in the 1560s.
+At Noltland above the Bay of Pierowall on Westray, Balfour built one of the most impressive castles in the Orkney Islands, and indeed the Northern Isles.
+Construction took place in the 1560s.
 It is notable for an unusually large spiral staircase, "second only to Fyvie Castle, while its triple tiers of gunloops are without parallel in Scotland, if not Europe".